 Why people withdraw

 If you’re on the receiving end of withdrawal, it can feel like rejection or even abandonment.
-Withdrawal is rarely a deliberate attempt to punish or hurt.
+But withdrawal is rarely a deliberate attempt to punish or hurt.
 More often, it’s a protective response, a way of managing overwhelming emotions when someone doesn’t know what else to do.

 The person withdrawing might feel flooded by conflict, afraid of saying something they’ll regret, or convinced that engaging will only make things worse.
 Their silence feels like self-preservation, even as it registers as rejection to their partner.
 Understanding this distinction doesn’t excuse the pattern, but it helps explain why it develops and why it can be so hard to break.